PelionIoT/meta-mbl/walkthrough.md

 ```
 minicom -D /dev/ttyUSB0
 ```
+Use a baud rate of 115200, [8N1](https://en.wikipedia.org/wiki/8-N-1) encoding, and no hardware flow control.

+Depending on the previous contents of the device's storage, you may get a U-boot prompt or you may see an operating system (e.g. Android) boot.
+If an operating system boots, reboot the device and then press a key when U-Boot starts to prevent it booting the operating system.

-You should see a U-Boot prompt.
-At the U-Boot prompt, type
+When you get a U-Boot prompt, type
 ```
 ums 0 mmc 0
 ```